opentoonz/opentoonz_docs/source/using_the_particles_effect.rst

 ~~~~~~~~~~~~~~
 Makes the particles rotate constantly as frames increase, and is expressed in degree per frame.
 Positive values makes the particle spin clockwise.

-Unlike the directional Speed parameter, this parameter is not a birth attribute.
-This means that if in a 20 frames animation you animate the Spin Speed value from -30 to 30, during the animation all the particles will rotate together, counterclockwise for the first 10 frames, then clockwise for the next 10 frames.
+Unlike the directional **Speed** parameter, this parameter is not a birth attribute.
+This means that if in a 20 frames animation you animate the **Rotation Speed** value from -30 to 30, during the animation all the particles will rotate together, counterclockwise for the first 10 frames, then clockwise for the next 10 frames.

 .. _extra_speed: